involvex/github-workflow-dashboard/README.md

-# IFL Workflow Dashboard
+# Github Workflow Dashboard

 ## Introduction

-The IFL Workflow Dashboard is a modern web application for visualizing, monitoring, and managing GitHub Actions workflows across multiple repositories and organizations.
+The Github Workflow Dashboard is a modern web application for visualizing, monitoring, and managing GitHub Actions workflows across multiple repositories and organizations.
 It provides a unified dashboard to track workflow status, recent runs, and repository health, making it easy for teams to stay on top of CI/CD activity.

 ## Quick Start